 In today’s rapidly changing world, information can easily become outdated and obsolete after only a couple of years.
 The half-life of technical or hard skills is especially limited at five or fewer years.
 As a provider of continuing education, it’s important for your association to assess its current learning content to make sure it’s up to date and fully reflective of industry trends and standards.
 As you’re doing this, ask yourself:

-- Are our learner personas—visualizations that help you understand the key characteristics of your typical learners—still accurate?
+- Are our learner personas—visualisations that help you understand the key characteristics of your typical learners—still accurate?
 Think about what an average day looks like for them, when and where they interact with their peers, existing knowledge and skills they may have, and role- or industry-specific challenges they may face.
-You can learn more about learner personas in a previous blog.

 - Do you need to get subject matter experts (SMEs) involved in making course updates?
-Especially if your association represents a highly specialized industry, SMEs can play a valuable role in helping you evaluate the content you’re providing and determine whether and how you need to update it.
-You can learn about SMEs in the third section of this blog.
+Especially if your association represents a highly specialised industry, SMEs can play a valuable role in helping you evaluate the content you’re providing and determine whether and how you need to update it.

 Keep in mind that this isn’t a one-and-done activity.
 It’s important to review your learning programs on a regular basis to make sure they’re always conveying the knowledge and training learners need to stay competitive in their fields.